Chris Helme

-Christopher Alan Helme (born 22 July 1971 in Howden, Yorkshire) is an English singer-songwriter, formerly the frontman of John Squire's post-Stone Roses band The Seahorses.
+Christopher Alan Helme (born 22 July 1971) is an English singer and songwriter.
+He was the lead singer of the rock band the Seahorses from their formation in 1996.
+Formed by guitarist John Squire after his departure from the Stone Roses, they split after musical differences during recording sessions in January 1999 for a planned follow-up from their only album, Do It Yourself (1997).
+Following this, Helme formed the Yards with former Seahorses bassist Stuart Fletcher before embarking on a solo career.

 History

 Early days (1990–1996)

-Helme began singing and performing at the age of 19, and began playing in pubs and folk clubs in his native York with his first band Daisy Space/Genuine Moon Material before forming folk-jazz band Chutzpah in 1993.
-The band regularly gigged at the White Swan Pub and Fibbers, where Helme worked behind the bar.
-In 1995 the band busked across rural France before splitting up (the band went on to reform in 2007 for a one-off gig at The White Swan).
+Helme began singing and performing at the age of 19, and began playing in local pubs and folk clubs in his native York with his first band Daisy Space/Genuine Moon Material before forming folk-jazz band Chutzpah in 1993.
+The band regularly gigged at the White Swan Pub in Goodramgate and the Fibbers venue, both within York, where Helme worked behind the bar.
+In 1995 the band busked across rural France before splitting up.
+In 2007, they reformed for a one-off gig at the White Swan.